bluerobotics/bluerobotics.github.io/brov2/assembly.md

 1. Connect the ESC power and ground wires to the power and ground terminal blocks, using your large phillips head screwdriver.

-	[picture of the esc power wires attached to the power terminal block]

 2. Attach the tether board power wires to the power terminal blocks and the tether board.

-	[picture of the tether board power wires attached]

 3. Attach the included XT60 to terminal block spade adapter to the power terminal blocks and the power module.

-	[picture of the power module attached]

 4. Plug in the power module to the "Power" port on the PixHawk

-	[picture of the power module attached to the pixhawk]

 5. Connect the ESC motor wires to the motor wire terminals.
 The motor wires should be attached as shown in the following diagrams.
 The wires from the thrusters will be attached to this terminal block at a later time.